devangk003/GoFetch/RUNNING-INSTRUCTIONS.md

-# Running the DataInsight Application
+# Running the GoFetch Application

 ## Prerequisites